Pursue purposeful work

 Plan ahead for your application

 CCA practices rolling admissions, which means you can submit an application for review after the priority deadlines.
-Applications submitted after the priority deadlines are still considered for merit scholarships.
+Applications submitted after the priority deadlines may still be considered for merit scholarships.
 Need-based scholarships will continue to be awarded to qualified applicants who submit a late application.

 When to apply for federal loans